Log in

 Private Student Accommodation in Melbourne

-Cheap Private Student Accommodation in Melbourne
+Types of Private Student Accommodation in Melbourne

 Best Areas for Student Accommodation in Melbourne

 The best areas for student accommodation in Melbourne include Melbourne CBD, Carlton, Hawthorn, Caulfield, Brunswick, Parkville, and more.
 The conclusions may be diverse according to different criteria.
 However, the best neighbourhoods for student housing in Melbourne usually boast multiple characteristics, such as close proximity to campuses, convenient public transportation, cool entertainment spots around, numerous great apartment options, high safety index, etc. In order to help save your choosing time and make your collegiate life in Melbourne easier, we list the best areas to rent student apartments in Melbourne and their advantages as follows.
-If you plan to find apartments for rent in Melbourne settled in those neighbourhoods, you can talk to us and expand your choices on student housing Melbourne.
+If you plan to find apartments for rent in those neighbourhoods, you can talk to us and expand your choices on student housing Melbourne.

-2. Carlton: Carlton is the most popular place to rent student accommodation in Melbourne, thanks to its prime location close to the University of Melbourne, as well as numerous entertainment options around it.
+Carlton is the most popular place to rent Melbourne accommodation for students, thanks to its prime location with 10-min walk to the University of Melbourne and easy access to numerous entertainment options around it.
+The highly recommended Melbourne accommodation for students at Carlton neighbourhood are Scape Berkeley 1 and Scape Berkeley 2.
+Average rent in Carlton Melbourne ranges from AU$250 to AU$450 per week.
 This "Little Italy" is only 10-minute tram ride to CBD.
 Carlton is known for its Italian restaurants and several other cafes and restaurants serving delicacies from different countries.
 The Victorian buildings and several parks are other reasons for the locality's fame.
-The highly recommended Melbourne accommodation for students at Carlton neighbourhood are Scape Berkeley 1 and Scape Berkeley 2.

 Here we also list some less popular yet student-recommended areas for Melbourne student accommodations, which are West Melbourne, Berkeley Street Melbourne, and Swanston Street Melbourne.

-1. West Melbourne: West Melbourne is a suburb inside the city.
+West Melbourne is a suburb inside the city.
 Students living here can easily take less than 30-minute bus rides to the University of Melbourne, RMIT University, as well as the city centre.

-2. Berkeley Street Melbourne: Around Berkeley Street Melbourne, you can find many student-friendly facilities, from restaurants, bars, and shops to the hospitals, supermarkets, and student accommodation Melbourne.
+Around Berkeley Street Melbourne, you can find many student-friendly facilities, from restaurants, bars, and shops to the hospitals, supermarkets, and student accommodation Melbourne.
 Living at Berkeley Street, you can directly walk to the city centre, University of Melbourne, and Monash University Parkville Campus.

-3. Swanston Street Melbourne: With 9-minute walking distance to Berkeley Street, Swanston Street is also a student-recommended area to find accommodations in Melbourne Vic.
+With 9-minute walking distance to Berkeley Street, Swanston Street is also a student-recommended area to find accommodations in Melbourne Vic.
 It belongs to the city central business district, with dining, shopping, recreation, and commuting just in easy reach.

 Room Types of Student Accommodation in Melbourne